X

 Coatlicue & Las Meninas

-April 16–July 13, 2025
+April 16–August 17, 2025

 "Coatlicue & Las Meninas" is the newest addition to Pedro Lasch’s ongoing series "Black Mirror/Espejo Negro."
 Throughout the series, Lasch creates a dialogue among works of art from early modern Europe and pre-Columbian sculptural figures, employing the mirror as an emblem that interrogates the tension between presence and absence, colonial histories, and the politics of visibility.
 "Coatlicue & Las Meninas: The Stanford Edition" (2007/2025) is the first artwork commissioned for “What Can Become of Us?,” a collaboration between the Stanford Institute for Advancing Just Societies (IAJS) and Zócalo Public Square, envisioning new perspectives on migration, America’s diverse communities, and how people come together across differences.

-Iron and Ink
+Iron & Ink

-April 2–September 30, 2025
+April 2–September 28, 2025

-Showcasing Collection prints from 1905 to the 1940s, Iron and Ink explores connections between industrial labor, urbanization, and the growing middle class.
+Showcasing Collection prints from 1905 to the 1940s, Iron & Ink explores connections between industrial labor, urbanization, and the growing middle class.
 The exhibition highlights works by WPA artists from the 1930s whose powerful images of machinery, skyscrapers, and daily life—both at work and recreation—capture this transformational era in American society.

 Flora Symbolica

-March 7–July 28, 2025
+March 7–August 31, 2025

 "Flora Symbolica: The Art of Flowers" explores the meanings and messages of flowers in American art of the 20th and 21st centuries, highlighting the timeless connections among art, nature, and human experience.